salilab/imp/modules/spb/README.md

+\brief Classes, functions and executables for modeling of the Spindle Pole Body

 # Integrative Modeling of the Spindle Pole Body Core

 Here we determine the molecular architecture of the yeast spindle pole body (SPB),